-5.1 Coordination of Service
+5.1 Progress in Coordination of Service

-Coordination between transportation and other service providers can increase populations served and awareness of resources, while reducing redundancy and costs for the county.
+Coordination between transportation and other service providers can increase populations served and awareness of resources while reducing redundancy and costs for the funding agencies and service providers.
 Barriers to such coordination efforts were identified through the stakeholder engagement process for previous Coordinated Plans.
-While some barriers linger or are unfeasible to address, the county has made progress on other coordination efforts.
+While some barriers linger or are unfeasible to address, MCOG and service providers have made progress on other coordination efforts.